KiBk/notes-lite/README.md

   - `POST /api/notes` — create a note
   - `PUT /api/notes/:id` — update an existing note
   - `DELETE /api/notes/:id` — delete a note
+    - When invoked on an active note it is archived; deleting an already-archived note removes it permanently

 Run the API locally (without Docker):